Dareengy/dareen-portfolio/README.md

 # 🌐 Dareen Gayle V. Yadao – Portfolio Website

-This is a responsive personal portfolio built using **HTML**, **Tailwind CSS**, and **JavaScript** to showcase my background, skills, certifications, and projects as an aspiring Full Stack Developer and Cybersecurity enthusiast.
+This is a responsive personal portfolio built using HTML, Tailwind CSS, and JavaScript, designed to showcase my skills, certifications, and projects.
+While I have a foundation in **Web Development**, this portfolio highlights my growing expertise and passion in **Cybersecurity**, including secure coding practices and vulnerability assessment.

 ## 🔍 About

-I am an IT student passionate about secure, modern web applications and tech solutions.
-This portfolio highlights my growth, practical training, and experience in both development and cybersecurity.
+I am an IT student deeply focused on **Cybersecurity**, driven by a strong interest in protecting systems, applications, and data from evolving threats.
+My portfolio reflects hands-on experience in areas such as vulnerability assessment, network analysis, and secure coding.
+While I also build modern, responsive web applications using HTML, **Tailwind CSS**, and **JavaScript**, my primary goal is to design and develop tech solutions with security at the core.

 ## 🚀 Features